Experience

 Community & Sustainability

-Sustainability and community development have been at the core of Karpaha Sands’ values since inception and integrated throughout our hotel to probably an unmatched level in Sri Lanka.
+Sustainability and community development have been at the core of Karpaha Sands’ values since inception and integrated throughout our hotel.

 Sustainability